Stephen Green, Chief Partnerships Officer and Tim Sheehan, Director Partnership Development

 To illustrate, consider a simplified model:

 Assume a university operates with a 60% revenue share and generates $10 million from an online program.
 In this scenario, the university retains $4 million, with $6 million allocated to the partner.
-If operational expenses consume 20-25% of the retained revenue, the university spends $1-1.25 million on these expenses, leaving a margin of $2.75-3 million.
+If the university spends $1-1.25 million on operational expenses, that leaves a margin of $2.75-3 million.

 Imagine a university operating under a Fee-for-Service (FFS) model, retaining 70% of its revenue, which amounts to $7 million.
 Despite operational expenses remaining at $1-1.25 million, the university’s profit margin would increase to $5.75-6 million.